72 Million Gallons and 28 acres

 Furthermore, swimming is prohibited in the lake due to the nature of the water being reclaimed, however, there is at least one lifeguard on staff in the unlikely event someone should fall into the lake.

-The lake does afford aquatic and other activities such as canoeing, self-propelled boats/rafts which can be rented at the lifeguard station, bicycle carts that afford up to nine persons to ride, barbecue grills, picnic tables, a playground for kids, and remote-controlled boats.
+The lake does afford aquatic and other activities such as canoeing, self-propelled boats/rafts which can be rented at the lifeguard station, bicycle carts that afford up to nine persons to ride, barbecue grills, and picnic tables, a playground for kids, and remote-controlled boats.

 The lake was designed to be the centerpiece of a 160-acre area named Lake Balboa Park and was opened in 1990.